 Getting started with your data segments

 After you've set up an audience source, you’re ready to create a segment.
 You can create segments for different types of visitors.
 For example, you can add visitors to your most popular product category web page to your segment.
-Your data snippet tells Google Ads to save visitors to your 'Popular category list'.
+Your data snippet tells Google Ads to save visitors to your 'Popular category segment'.
 When people visit that page, their cookie ID is added to your data segments.

-Automatically created lists
+Automatically created segments

 Popular default segments to consider include: